William7786/Coding-Quiz/README.md

 Fixed all errors
 Changed text to choices in array.
 added new variables
 attempted to add new button elements from script.
+Decided to start javascript from scratch and implement my older code to follow functionality.